pulumi/pulumi/docs/design/deps.md

     MemberName = [ Protocol ] [ BaseURL ] NamePart MemberPart
     MemberPart = ":" NamePart

-For example, to reference the `VM` class from a NutIL token -- assuming we have a dependency declared on `https://cocohub.com/aws#^1.0.6` as shown above -- we would most likely say `aws:ec2/VM`.
+For example, to reference the `VM` class from a CocoIL token -- assuming we have a dependency declared on `https://cocohub.com/aws#^1.0.6` as shown above -- we would most likely say `aws:ec2/VM`.
 A fully qualified, but versionless, reference is also permitted, as in `https://cocohub.com/aws:ec2/VM`, although this is less conventional.
 The self-referential package plus module identifier `.` can be used to reference members in the current package.

-The way these URLs are resolved to physical NutPacks is discussed later on in this document.
+The way these URLs are resolved to physical CocoPacks is discussed later on in this document.

 ## Versions

-Each physical NutPack can be tagged with one or more versions.
+Each physical CocoPack can be tagged with one or more versions.
 How this tagging process happens is left to the specific package provider.
 Each version can either be a semantic version number or arbitrary string tag.

 For example, the Git provider allows dependency on a specific Git SHA hash.
-For example, `https://github.com/coconut/aws/ec2#1895753f53a63c055e7cae81ebe4ea5d5805584f` depends on a NutPack published in a GitHub repo at commit `1895753`.
-Alternatively, Git tags can be used to give NutPacks friendly names.
+For example, `https://github.com/coconut/aws/ec2#1895753f53a63c055e7cae81ebe4ea5d5805584f` depends on a CocoPack published in a GitHub repo at commit `1895753`.
+Alternatively, Git tags can be used to give CocoPacks friendly names.
 So, for example, `https://github.com/coconut/aws/ec2#beta1` uses on the arbitrary tag `beta1`; the same scheme can be used to denote semantic versions simply by using Git tags, for instance `https://github.com/coconut/aws/ec2#^1.0.6`.